WICG/webmonetization/docs/explainer.md

 _This flow is simplified to exclude some edge cases.
 Numbers correspond to the diagram above._

-1. When the user visits a website that uses Web Monetization the website provides the browser (via a `meta` tag in the `head` section) with a **Payment Pointer** where it accepts payments.
+1. Sites that support Web Monetization include a `meta` tag whose `content` is a **Payment Pointer**.
+   As the name implies, the Payment Pointer is where the site accepts payments.
 2. The browser uses its internal **Web Monetization Agent** to calculate an appropriate rate of payments to make to the website.
 3. The browser generates a unique session id for this payment session.
 4. The browser fetches a unique receiving address and secret for the session from the website's **WM Receiver**.
-5. While the user has the page in focus the browser begins initiating payments at the calculated rate to the website, using the user's **WM Sender**.
+5. While the user has the page in focus, the browser begins initiating payments at the calculated rate to the website using the user's **WM Sender**.
    _(**ISSUE**: What about people listening to monetised music in a background tab?
 See
    [Issue #12](https://github.com/adrianhopebailie/web-monetization/issues/12))_
 6. The **WM Sender** sends the payment to the **WM Receiver**.
 7. The **WM Sender** notifies the browser of successful payments.
-8. The browser, in turn, raises an event that informs the web page of the payment.
+8. The browser, in turn, dispatches an event that informs the web page of the payment.
 9. The web page can connect to its own backend systems to verify that the payment was received (using the session id to correlate the incoming payment